owsky/game-libraries-crosschecker/README.md

 ## Usage

-I'll provide a compiled version as soon as I'm satified with the code, for the time being you can just build it yourself by launching:<br>
+I'll provide a compiled version as soon as I'm satified with the code, for the time being you can just build it yourself:

+First you need to have [Node.js](https://nodejs.org/en/) installed

+Then after moving to the project directory with your terminal you need to launch the following commands:

 1. `npm install`
+2. Pick whichever platform you want to target:
-2. `npm run electron:package:win`<br>
+      - `npm run electron:package:win`<br>
-   `npm run electron:package:mac`<br>
+      - `npm run electron:package:mac`<br>
-   `npm run electron:package:linux`<br>
+      - `npm run electron:package:linux`<br>

-Pick whichever platform you want to target.
-The packaged app will be located in /dist/.
+The packaged app will be located in \<project-dir\>/dist/.
-If you prefer your can skip packaging altogether and launch the development environment with:
+If you prefer you can skip packaging altogether and launch the development environment with:

 `npm start`

 ## Pivot